Running a local TON

 : Enable HTTP API functionalityexplorer

-: Launch explorer interfaceip.addr.xxx.xxx
+: Launch explorer interfaceip.addr=<A.B.C.D>

-: Set custom IP addresswith-validators-N
+: Set custom IP addresswith-validators=<N>

-: Specify number of validators to startcustom-binaries=absolute-path
+: Specify the number of validators to startcustom-binaries=<absolute-path>

 : Use custom binariesdebug